Stochastic social behavior coupled to COVID-19 dynamics leads to waves, plateaus and an endemic state

 More generally, any abrupt increase of the effective reproduction number e.g. due to a relaxed mitigation, seasonal changes, etc. would shift the endemic fixed point up along the universal attractor.
 According to Eqs. (\ref{eq:JSH1_main}-\ref{eq:JSH3_main}) this will once again trigger a spiral-like relaxation.
 It will manifest itself as a new wave of the epidemic, such as the secondary waves in Fig. \ref{fig:mitigated_epidemic_curves}b).

 A systematic calibration of our model and application to real-world epidemiological data is beyond the scope of this study.
-However, below we present a proof-of-principle demonstration that the progression in COVID-19 epidemic in the summer and fall of 2020 in four regions of the continental US: South, Northeast, Midwest and West can be well described by our theory.
-Time dependence of daily deaths per capita (a reliable albeit delayed measure proportional to the true attack rate) is shown in Fig. \ref{fig:southwest}bc for each of the regions and fitted by our model with $k_0=0.4$, $\tau_s=30$ days, $\kappa=2$, together with IFR assumed to be $0.4\%$.
+However, below we present a proof-of-principle demonstration that the progression in the COVID-19 epidemic in the summer and fall of 2020 in four regions of the continental US: South, Northeast, Midwest and West can be well described by our theory.
+The time dependence of daily deaths per capita (a reliable, albeit delayed measure proportional to the true attack rate) is shown in Fig. \ref{fig:southwest}bc for each of the regions and fitted by our model with $k_0=0.4$, $\tau_s=30$ days, $\kappa=2$, together with IFR assumed to be $0.4\%$.
+This IFR value was estimated by comparing reported COVID-related deaths in USA \cite{DIVOC} to two independent seroprevalence surveys \cite{sero1, sero2}.
 Unlike during the first wave, state-mandated mitigation measures have been relaxed in the early summer and kept largely constant during this time.
-Thus it is reasonable to assume $M(t)$ to follow regular seasonal dynamics during that time period.
+Thus it is reasonable to assume that $M(t)$ follows regular seasonal dynamics during that time period.
 This is reflected in a simple mitigation profile $R_0M(t)$ shown in Fig. \ref{fig:southwest}a featuring a sharp relaxation of mitigation in early summer 2020 and gradual seasonal increase of the reproduction number during the fall.
-Release of mitigation triggered an immediate second wave in South and West (Fig. \ref{fig:southwest}c) that had relatively low exposure during the first wave of the epidemic.
+Release of mitigation triggered an immediate second wave in the South and West (Fig. \ref{fig:southwest}c) that had relatively low exposure during the first wave of the epidemic.
 In our model the wave is transiently suppressed when these regions reach the TCI state.
 Differences between the data and our model observed in the early fall may be tentatively attributed to government-imposed mitigation measures and/or to knowledge-based adaptation of the human behavior \cite{PNAS2009_behavior,behavior_activity,Weitz2020_awareness}.
 The late fall wave in all regions was triggered by seasonal changes in transmission.
 According to our model this wave was stabilized in mid-winter due to the population once again reaching the TCI state.
 Note a good agreement between peak levels of this wave with our predictions.

 Midwest and Northeast (Fig. \ref{fig:southwest}b) exhibited similar behavior except having a plateau instead of the summer wave due to their higher levels of exposure during the first wave of the epidemic in spring 2020.
 Importantly, the transmission monotonically increases throughout the entire time window, yet our model captures the observed secondary waves and plateaus.
 That behavior would be impossible to explain using traditional epidemiological models well below the herd immunity.